daveeel/meteor-connection-indicator/README.md

 meteor-connection-indicator
 ========================

-An indicator ( banner or alwert ) that displays when meteor server is disconnected with countdown and reconnect option.
+An indicator ( banner or sweetalert ) that displays when meteor server is disconnected with countdown and reconnect option.

 ## Usage